XtianLors/Topics_On_Solidification/README.md

 # Solidification

 ## Nucleation
-Nucleation is the process of solidification of a liquid metallic species.
+Nucleation is the process of solidification of a liquid species.
 In this case we are going to focus on the solidification of metals.